DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Hm?
 Jeanne?
 What's with her?"

 "Hm...
-I got nothing, is this a message only for you, Kay?"
+I got nothing, is this a message only for you, Kai?"

-Both of them risen to try and take a peek at content of Jeanne's message on Kay's commendation device screen.
+Both of them risen to try and take a peek at content of Jeanne's message on Kai's commendation device screen.

-_To Kay_
+_To Kai_

 _Tomorrow you're off duty, right?_
 _Let's meet in front of cat's statue of 9th terminal at 10AM_